Skip to content

 Description

-A fabulously appointed modern (2016) barn conversion with impressively proportioned accommodation, combining character and style, coupled with fine views over its garden and paddock
+A fabulously appointed modern (2016) barn conversion with impressively proportioned accommodation, combining character and style, coupled with fine views over its garden and paddock.

 Description

-First floor:
+First Floor

-Second Floor:
+Second Floor

-Double bedroom three is particularly spacious, with a high vaulted ceiling and dual aspect light from two Velux windows.
-At the other end of the landing, double bedroom four is currently a hobby room/office, but also has the high vaulted ceiling, with Velux rooflights, whilst a large walk-in wardrobe adjoins the family bathroom and offers potential for an ensuite.
-The two bedrooms lie either side of a central full-suite family bathroom, with a free standing bath and large walk-in shower.
+The staircase continues to a galleried landing serving two further double bedrooms and the family bathroom.
+Bedroom three is particularly spacious, with a high vaulted ceiling and dual aspect light from two Velux windows.
+Bedroom four, currently used as a hobby room or office, also features a vaulted ceiling and rooflights, while a large walk in wardrobe beside the family bathroom offers potential for an en suite.
+The central bathroom includes a free standing bath and large walk in shower.

 Location